avlis/datacopy/README.md

 ## Building the docker image:

 The build is split in two parts, the "base", and the final image itself.
-The reason is to allow the final image to be around 665 megabytes instead of over 1.1 GB.
+The reason is export / import to squash the "heavy" part of the container, and allow the final image to be around 900 megabytes instead of over 1.5 GB.

 if you are just updating the python code, you can run:
 ```
-SKIP_BUILD_BASE=yes ./build.sh
+SKIP_PULL_PYTHON=yes SKIP_BUILD_BASE=yes ./build.sh
 ```